Evaluation of Diaphragmatic Ultrasound in Respiratory Functional Assessment in Patients with ALS

 This article is not in any list yet, why not save it to one of your lists.Abstract

-Background: Diaphragmatic ultrasound could be useful for the non-invasive evaluation of diaphragm functionality in Amyotrophic Lateral Sclerosis (ALS).
-Our study objective is to evaluate the diaphragmatic ultrasound characteristics of ALS patients and compare them with respiratory function test measurements and if there is any relationship with need for non-invasive ventilation (NIV).
-Methods: A prospective, descriptive, multicenter study including patients with recent diagnosis of ALS in 5 centers.
-Underwent diaphragmatic ultrasound and lung function at each visit every 3 months.
-Variables: age, sex, withdrawal from the study due to NIV or death, excursion, velocity, thickness, thickening fraction and spirometry and respiratory muscles function values.
-Results: 39 patients were included.
-24 (61.5%) patients left the study before the year: 17 due to the onset of NIV, 4 due to clinical worsening without NIV, and 3 due to death.
-Statistically significant correlation was obtained between excursion and velocity and FVC and supine FVC (p<0.001) and with MIP and the snip test (p<0.05).
-Correlation between worse values in excursion and lung function (FVC, supine FVC and MEP) at the baseline visit and withdrawal from the study was observed (p<0.001).
-Conclusions: Assessing diaphragmatic excursion by ultrasonography can be a useful for monitoring ALS patients.
+Background: Diaphragmatic ultrasound emerges as a valuable non-invasive method for assessing diaphragm functionality in patients with amyotrophic lateral sclerosis (ALS).
+This study aimed to evaluate diaphragmatic ultrasound parameters in ALS, compare them with respiratory function tests, and determine whether they are associated with the need for non-invasive ventilation (NIV).
+Methods: This was a prospective, descriptive, and multicenter study across five centers, enrolling patients with recent diagnoses of ALS.
+At three-monthly visits, participants underwent both diaphragmatic ultrasound and pulmonary function testing.
+The following variables were analyzed: withdrawal from this study due to NIV or death, excursion, velocity, thickness, thickening fraction, and spirometric and respiratory muscle function values.
+Results: A total of 41 patients were included.
+A total of 24 (61.5%) patients left this study before the final year: 17 due to initiation of NIV, 4 due to clinical deterioration without NIV, and 3 due to death.
+Statistically significant moderate correlations were observed between diaphragmatic excursion and velocity and FVC and supine FVC (p < 0.001) and with MIP and the SNIP test (p < 0.05).
+No correlation was observed with thickening fraction.
+Additionally, lower baseline values in excursion were significantly associated with study withdrawal, along with reduced lung function (FVC, supine FVC, and MEP (p < 0.001).
+Conclusions: assessing diaphragmatic excursion by ultrasonography may serve as a useful tool for monitoring patients with ALS.